Taking Up Residence

 where we live, work, and play.
 We will no longer be its “visitors” but rather its occupants.
 In years to come

 the measure of the museum’s presence will not be determined by its architectural footprint alone, but by its

 involvement in our everyday lives.
 The museum will exist, not simply as a place to visit, but as the places we inhabit.

 |Image source: Google Earth

-integrated into the existing world around us significantly differ from those produced for museum interiors?
+integrated into the world around us significantly differ from those produced inside museums?

 Location, Location, Location